rodekruis/IBF-system/README.md

       IBF-pipeline/geoserver-workspaces to Github
     - This will prevent you from having to do the same for another server, or if your content is lost somehow
+6. IBF-dashboard
+    - Test dashboard by logging in through admin-user or country-specific user
 7. Specifics/Extras
     - Whatsapp:
         - create whatsapp group